deggja/serpent/README.md

 This project utilizes [Termloop](https://github.com/JoelOtter/termloop), a simple Go library for creating terminal-based games.
 Thanks to the creators and contributors of Termloop for providing such a versatile tool.

-Logo is generated using DALL-E and edited using canva.

 ## License

 Serpent is released under the MIT License.
 Check out the [LICENSE](https://github.com/deggja/serpent/LICENSE) file for more information.